Custom House, Newham: Sport and recreation

 Custom House has one of the King George's Fields in memorial to King George V. The Canning Town recreational ground is located on Freemasons Road.

-Custom House was home to a football league club, Thames A.F.C, from 1930 to 1932, when the club was dissolved.
+Custom House was home to a football league club, Thames A.F.C., from 1930 to 1932, when the club was dissolved.

-Although no adult football teams play within Custom House, various teams in recent years with names containing 'Custom House' have played just outside it.
+Although there are no longer any football teams playing within Custom House, various teams in recent years with names containing 'Custom House' have played within close proximity.
 Custom House United (Est 2018) played at the Will Thorne Pavilion on Stansfeld Road in Beckton.
-Custom House Community FC (Est 2013) played at the Terence McMillan Stadium in neighbouring Plaistow but just over the A13 from Custom House.
+Custom House Community FC (Est 2013) played at the Terence McMillan Stadium in neighbouring Plaistow, just over the A13 from Custom House.
 Custom House FC (founded in 2011) play at their home ground of Lyle Park in Silvertown.

-There is no longer any green space within Custom House that an adult football club could use as there are no adequate changing facilities.

 Custom House was home to the West Ham Hammers speedway team at the 120,000 capacity West Ham Stadium.
 Many roads built on the stadium site following its demolition are named after the stars of the team - including Aub Lawson, Jack Young and promoter Johnnie Hoskins.